-- Due to the technical nature of the work of our Board, it is desirable that a majority of the board members have a professional business background in the areas of Institutional Investments or Insurance.
-RBI prefers members with experience in Accounting, Investment Management, Institutional Investment Consulting, Insurance Risk Management, Insurance Underwriting, Institutional Portfolio Management, Retirement Plan Management and Consulting.
+- 1. Due to the technical nature of the work of the Board, it is desirable that a majority of the board members have a professional business background in the areas of Institutional Investments, Employee Benefits, or Insurance.
+Geneva prefers members with experience in Accounting, Investment Management, Institutional Investment Consulting, Insurance Risk Management, Insurance Underwriting, Institutional Portfolio Management, Retirement Plan Management and Consulting.
 Experience in Client Servicing or general business management would also be helpful. - 2.
 In addition to the above qualifications, board members are expected to encourage a ministry focus. - 3.
-Since Ministerial Relief is a part of our overall responsibility, it is important that the Board consists of Teaching Elders who understand the needs of fellow ministers. - 4.
-Nominees for our Board should be willing to give of their time to attend a minimum of three meetings a year, along with several conference calls throughout the year. - 5.
+Since the Relief Fund is a part of the ministry's overall responsibility, it is important that the Board consists of Teaching Elders who understand the needs of fellow ministers. - 4.
+Nominees for the Board should be willing to give of their time to attend a minimum of three meetings a year, along with several conference calls throughout the year. - 5.
 Current board members completing their first term make good candidates, given their previous experience.